 (Photo by Maggie Loesch)

-This essay was written by Joshua Santiago and originally published on Kensington Voice, a new community-driven newsroom serving the heart of Kensington.
+This story was written by Maggie Loesch and originally published at Kensington Voice, a community-driven newsroom serving the heart of Kensington.

 From our Partners